• Skip to primary navigation

 This recipe uses the dry method, which is my favorite way to make caramel.
 You just pour sugar into a saucepan and keep on whisking as the sugar melts.
 It will clump and you'll think you're doing it all wrong.
 You're not, I promise!

-• Pour sugar into a medium saucepan over medium-high heat.
+• Pour sugar into a saucepan over medium-high heat.
 Whisk, and keep whisking, as sugar melts.

 • Once sugar is melted, stop whisking and let sugar cook until it is deep amber in color. *Carefully* add butter (mixture will bubble!) and whisk to incorporate.